How to redesign life during COVID

 10 Tips to stay mentally strong during the pandemic

-During the winter months of the pandemic, we are more confronted with isolation and limited movements, due to shorter daylight.
+During the pandemic’s winter months, we are more confronted with isolation and limited movements due to shorter daylight.
 To maintain high, the spirit here is what you can do:

 - Stay connected with family and friends as much as you can.
-If you can only communicate online, possibly use tools that also allow you to video-chats so that you can see and engage more in the conversations.
+If you can only communicate online, possibly use tools that allow you to video-chats to see and engage more in the conversations.

 - Create a “Safe Space” for an intimate small group of close friends and/or trusted people in your favourite channel that could be Skype, WhatsApp, Messengers, or other, where you can always go back when you feel the blues and talk to someone.

 - Take care of your neighbours, interact, check how they feel and how they are going.
-Offer to exchange contact email or phone number, to mutually help out in case of necessity or reach out for a chat.
-This enhances the spirit of the community a lot and makes yourself feel good about helping out with whatever you can.
+Offer to exchange contact email or phone number, mutually help out in case of necessity or reach out for a chat.
+This enhances the community’s spirit a lot and makes you feel good about helping out with whatever you can.

 - Make good use of the lockdown during COVID.
-Invest time in learning a new skill, or in your personal growth, such as meditating, exercising, playing an instrument, picking up a new language, a cooking class, creating videos, podcasts, writing books.
+Invest in learning a new skill or personal growth, such as meditating, exercising, playing an instrument, picking up a new language, cooking class, creating videos, podcasts, and writing books.
 There are endless opportunities that are just waiting to be embraced.
 Personal growth is the best and evergreen investment with a massive return.

 - Turn unfamiliar things into familiar and familiar old habits into unfamiliar.
 Just observe your way of living for a while, and you will see which ones need to be changed or adjusted.
 And you will be amazed by discovering how much we need to do.

 - Try to get outside as much as you can.
 Walk and/or exercise on your own.
-Walking around the block or in the park is a great way to let all tensions go, free the body by toxins, and bad thoughts, and also the best time to talk to yourself, find inspiration and new ideas.
+Walking around the block or in the park is a great way to let all tensions go, free the body from toxins, bad thoughts, and the best time to talk to yourself, find inspiration, and new ideas.

 - Pick up new opportunities.
-Don’t look further, in your home town there may be volunteering opportunities, or a business opportunity lining up.
-From walking dogs to assisting older people with home delivery or anything else, that is needed locally, serving the community and helping others is one of the best ways to grow your self-esteem and increase happiness.
+Don’t look further.
+In your home town, there may be volunteering opportunities or a business opportunity lining up.
+From walking dogs to assisting older people with home delivery or anything else needed locally, serving the community and helping others is one of the best ways to grow your self-esteem and increase happiness.

-- Join a local virtual book club if any in your hometown where you can discuss on book topics and be part of a local community, or a local virtual group that discusses how to make life more sustainable in your community.
+- Join a local virtual book club, if any, in your hometown where you can discuss book topics and be part of a local community or a local virtual group that discusses how to make life more sustainable in your community.